This site is intended for healthcare professionals

 Whilst trauma-informed therapy is necessary in the treatment of post-traumatic disorders, medication may also be offered.
 Medication may help some people with particular symptoms such as flashbacks, or provide relief from associated conditions like depression, anxiety, and insomnia.

 For people who have experienced prolonged trauma, treatments focused on forming a cohesive narrative about their experiences may be beneficial.
-Such treatments include Internal Family Systems, Ego States Therapy, and Lifespan Integration Therapy.
+Such treatments include Psychodynamic Therapy, Internal Family Systems, Ego States Therapy, and Lifespan Integration Therapy.
+Some private providers offer a limited number of free or discounted places to individuals who have no means to fund private therapy courses.

 Whilst short-term respite may make things seem a bit more bearable temporarily, they are not a substitute for professional support.
 There is no one-size-fits-all way of practising self-care.
 Whether you want to watch mindless television, give yourself permission to spend the day in bed, or journal about your feelings, finding ways to make yourself feel safe and more at ease might be helpful.